maurizuki/O2/README.md

 # O2

 Welcome to O2, a new way to store and organize your personal data.

 O2 is open source software, released under the [Mozilla Public License Version 2.0](http://mozilla.org/MPL/2.0/).

+## Getting started

+In order to start to use O2, please read the [*Getting started* section of the wiki](https://github.com/maurizuki/O2/wiki#getting-started).

 ## Change log